Hoplite-Consulting/Pyne/README.md

 - REPORT.conf - Data about Findings
 - SORT.conf - Order in which data is shown in output CSV file

+If making changes to the configuration files, make sure to re-install the application using pip to make sure the new configurations are applied.

 ### Usage
 - Install requirements
 ```